metiu07/ctf/_pages/about.md

 Hi my name is Metiu07,

 I am computer science student from Slovakia.
-I started this blog to preserve my knowledge, hopefuly people will benefit from it.
-If you have any suggestions or whatever please contact me via mail.
+I started this blog to preserve my knowledge and so hopefuly people will benefit from it.
+If you have any suggestions or whatever please contact me.